 The other method is that put some hot water in your casserole, keep the vessel with milk, starter and green chilli in it and close the lid.

 It’s better to set your curd in the night before you say goodnight and you get a perfect curd by the time you say good morning.

-Believe me,just yesterday when the temperature was 12 degrees celsius, I managed to set perfect curd in exact two hours following the above mentioned steps.
+Believe me, just yesterday when the temperature was 12 degrees Celsius, I managed to set perfect curd in exactly two hours following the above-mentioned steps.